 - Remove all sheets, pillow cases, matress covers, bed skirts and blankets from the beds and couches, as well as clothes from your dresser (unless otherwise instructed) and put these items into large plastic bags and take them to a laundromat.
 Put these items, dry, in a commercial dryer on high heat for a 60 minutes minimum.
-Feel free to wash them as well, but it is the dryer that will kills the bugs and everything must go into the dryer DRY for this process to be effective.
+Feel free to wash them as well, but it is the dryer that will kills the bugs.
+If you put clothes into the dryer when they are still wet from the washer, ensure they stay in the dryer for 75 minutes to ensure everything is heater sufficiently.
 Throw away any bags used to transport, then place dried items in new bags, seal them and put them in unaffected areas such as the garage, kitchen, bathtub or outside until the service has been completed.
-Any larger comforters or duvets should be run for 90 minutes to ensure the comforter is sufficiently heated.
+Any larger comforters or duvets should be run for 90 minutes or taken to the laudromat and put into the larger dryers to ensure the comforter is sufficiently heated.

 - Remove all clothing from dressers.
 Put them in the dryer for 60 minutes and then put them in plastic bags or containers until the service has been completed.
 Hanging clothes are included in this step only in rooms that have signs of infestation.
 If there are washable curtains or tapestries hanging near any infested piece of furniture, take them down and dry them for minimum 60 minutes on high heat as well.
 Nothing needs to be done with shoes.